JoshDoug/Notes/NIX/Vim/vim-manual.md

 The single-character search command is `f`, which combined with another character, and optionally a count, will search for that character within the current line to the right of the cursor.
 To reverse the search use `F` to search to the left of the cursor.
 The command `f` is short for 'find'.
 A similar command is the `t` command, short for 'to' which works the same but stops a character before the specified letter, similarly the reverse is `T`.
 These commands can be repeated with `;`, and to reverse the direction `,`.
 Repeating the command will not move onto another line.

+The find command can be combined with other commands, e.g. `dfn` this would delete from the cursor to the first n in the current line.

 ### 03.4 Matching a Parenthesis

 The `%` switches to the corresponding bracket/brace/parenthesis, this can be configured with the 'matchpairs' option.